dashvlas/awesome-ios-interview/README.md

 A handy guide to help those looking to hire an iOS developer for work.

 ## Contribution
-⏰ We are trying to update app with questions ASAP.

-   But if you'd like to participate in app production just email me.
-   dariakorneichuk@icloud.com

 💻 Feel free to add your questions and tasks to database.
 🚀 Just fork the project and pull request.